cscart/docs/en/developer_guide/addons/compatibility/adapting_4114_to_4115.rst

   * ``'[dir_name]:view_tools_list_for_selected'``—to add it to the section, that contains viewing actions.
 If you need a tool that doesn't involve selecting specific elements, the hook will remain the same: ``'[dir_name]:list_tools'``.

-* The loading animation (for example, when data is loaded in the background) now uses CSS animation instead of the SVG file.
-If you previously used SVG in your add-ons, replace the ``backgroud: url(...)`` with the classes inside the class styles of the *.less files:
+* The loading animation (for example, when data is loaded in the background) now uses the CSS animation instead of the SVG file.
+If your add-ons use that SVG, please replace use the following classes instead backgroud: url(...) in the class styles in LESS files:

   * ``. ajax-loader``—to add a preloader;